rsaravanan25/P2/p1-nbody-full/README.md

 You can test this method using the supplied `TestReadBodies.java` class.

-### The method NBody.main

-You'll see four TODO comments in the loop of the `main` method.
-Completing these will make your simulation run correctly and provide an animation of the simulation.
-The four TODOs are:

-1. Create an `xForces` array and `yForces` array.
-Each should have the same size as the number of bodies in the simulation.
-Both array should have type `double[]`, these are arrays of double values.
-2. Calculate the net x and y forces for each body, storing these in the `xForces` and `yForces` arrays respectively.
-You can use the `CelestialBody` methods you wrote in previous steps above to do this.
-3. Call `update` on each body, using `dt` and the corresponding elements of these arrays as parameters.
-Notice the parameters in `update`, in particular the same value of `deltaT`, the first parameter, is passed to each `PlanetaryBody` object's `update` method.
-4. Call `draw` on each body, again you'll need a loop and a call to the `draw` method (already implemented).

 ## Note on Running the Simulation

 When the simulation is over your code prints out the final state of the universe in the same format as the input, you can expand below for an example.